adamcheairs/climatecalc/README.md

 # Code explanation:

 The traffic_analysis.py script is written in Python and consists of several functions that perform specific tasks.
 The main function is called "calculate_carbon_emissions".
-This function takes various parameters as input and returns the estimated carbon emissions.
+This function takes various parameters as input and returns the estimated carbon emissions based on the data found in a CSV file named "traffic_data.csv"

 The script uses the "pandas" library to read data from a CSV file containing information about different vehicle types and their fuel efficiency.
 The script also uses the "argparse" library to parse command-line arguments.